Skip to content

 Our latest collection acquisitions

-Discover some of the most recent acquisitions and the stories behind them, from paintings and objects kindly donated to the National Trust to those purchased with funds raised thanks to the generosity of visitors.
+Discover some of our most recent acquisitions and the stories behind them, from paintings and objects kindly donated to us, to others purchased at nail-biting auctions.

 Loaning items to exhibitions

-Explore just some of the paintings, prints, drawings, sculpture, ceramics and furniture that we lend to museums and galleries around the world, so they can be enjoyed by millions of people.
+Explore just some of the paintings, prints, drawings, sculptures, ceramics and furniture that we lend to museums and galleries around the world, so they can be enjoyed by millions of people.

 Iron and Coal on Tyneside in the 19th Century by William Bell Scott (1811–1890) at Wallington, Northumberland